|Faculty:||Faculty of Society and Design|

-This subject focuses on new relations emerging across Eurasia, including Russia, the Ukraine, and wider Central Asia, including interactions with China and Northeast Asia.
-It looks in detail at the economic, political, cultural and strategic interests that make this a vital but turbulent zone of interaction.
-Particular themes include the current Russian effort to strengthen its global influence, the Ukrainian crisis, China-Russia relations, the future of Siberia, Central Asian ecological and developmental problems, energy politics, the regional impact of reconstruction in Afghanistan, the role of Islam, and the influence of Turkey.
-Major regional organisations are studied, including the Organization for Security and Cooperation in Europe, the Eurasian Economic Union, and the Shanghai Cooperation Organisation.
-In ancient times the Silk Road linked these regions through a shared interest in trade.
+This subject introduces you to new relations emerging across Eurasia, involving Russia, the Ukraine, and wider Central Asia, including interactions with China and Northeast Asia.
+You will explore the economic, political, cultural and strategic interests that make this a vital but turbulent zone of interaction.
+The subject investigates particular themes including the current Russian effort to strengthen its global influence, the Ukrainian crisis, China-Russia relations, Central Asian ecological and developmental problems, the role of Islam, and the influence of Turkey.
+You will also learn about major regional organisations, such as the Organization for Security and Cooperation in Europe, the Eurasian Economic Union and the Shanghai Cooperation Organisation.
+In ancient times, the Silk Road linked these regions through a shared interest in trade.
 Today, convergent economic interests are challenged by different perceptions of how security and political stability might be developed.
-Students may focus on seminars of particular professional or vocation interest.
-No Pre-requisites required